TomaszZy/TomaszZy/README.md

 Hi

 I am interested in data analysis and data generation/ matching/ validation and automation of these processes.
-I work on Python Pandas, NumPy ,Knime, Excel, Powershell.
+I work on Python Pandas, NumPy ,Knime, Javascript, Excel, Powershell.
 Currently I am employed in public administration but I have working experience in private sector as well, especially in IT consulting.